axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

 Quick Search
 ------------

-Quick search is a useful function for user to search quickly on the task widget.
+Quick search is a useful function for users to search quickly on the task widget.
+There are two attributes:

+   * ``enableQuickSearch``: enables the quick search feature for the widget.

+   * ``quickSearch``: indicates that a column is searchable using the quick search feature.

+If you set the ``enableQuickSearch`` attribute to ``false``, the quick search feature will be disabled, regardless of the ``quickSearch`` attribute's value.

+Conversely, if you set the ``enableQuickSearch`` attribute to ``true``, the quick search feature will scan through the values of all columns that have the ``quickSearch`` attribute set to ``true``.
+If you haven't assigned the ``quickSearch`` attribute to any column in the task widget, the quick search feature will default to searching the name and description fields.

+Below are the definition of these attributes:

-   * ``enableQuickSearch``: to enable/disable the quick search feature, set the ``enableQuickSearch`` field of the Task widget as below.
+   * ``enableQuickSearch``: to enable/disable the quick search feature, set the ``enableQuickSearch`` field of the Task widget as shown below.

       .. code-block:: html